What is Vendor Lock-In? 6 Tips to Avoid Getting Trapped

 Vendor lock-in normally happens when customers can’t transition to a new product or service without incurring substantial costs.
 In these cases, customers will continue to be shackled to a service that may no longer fit their needs or isn’t compatible with newer technologies.
 Lock-in can also be caused by inefficient processes, contract restraints, or other limiting conditions.

-Service providers benefit from vendor lock-in because it can be an effective way of ensuring that a customer stays with them.
+Service providers benefit from being vendor-locked because it can be an effective way of ensuring that a customer stays with them.
 Lock-in customers are dependent customers and vendors no longer have to compete for their business.

 Before cloud computing became commonplace, some cloud service providers locked customers into five or even 10-year contracts by promising scalable discounts.
 Those discounts may have seemed appealing in the early days of the cloud.
 At that time, it was a new service and costs were at a premium.
 But as cloud computing evolved and became more prevalent, costs decreased significantly.
 So those tiered discounts on long-term contracts with early, less mature vendors didn’t stand the test of time.